GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I always spend a day a week learning new stuff.
-That means I spend 20% more of my time than my colleagues learning new stuff.
-Now 20% at compound interest means that after four and a half years I will know twice as much as them.
+> ### I don't believe in the sort of eureka moment idea.
+I think it's a myth.
+I'm very suspicious that actually Archimedes had been thinking about that problem for a long time.
 >
-> ~ *Richard Hamming*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts